Gianfranco Rosi

 Gianfranco Rosi (/it/; born 30 November 1963) is an Italian-American filmmaker.
-Most known for his documentaries, including 2013's Sacro GRA, for which he won the Golden Lion, and 2016's Fire at Sea, for which won the Golden Bear and was nominated for the Academy Award for Best Documentary.
+He is most known for his documentaries, including 2013's Sacro GRA, for which he won the Golden Lion, and 2016's Fire at Sea, for which he won the Golden Bear and was nominated for the Academy Award for Best Documentary.

-Rosi is the only documentary filmmaker to win two highest awards at the three major European film festivals (Venice, Berlin and Cannes), and is the one of the few director to do it in the 21st century alongside Michael Haneke, Ang Lee, Ken Loach and Jafar Panahi.
+Rosi is the only documentary filmmaker to win the highest award at two of the three major European film festivals (Venice, Berlin and Cannes), and is the one of five directors to do it in the 21st century.

 Early life

-Gianfranco Rosi was born in 1963 in Asmara.
+Rosi was born in 1963 in Asmara.
 His Italian father worked there as foreign section manager for a bank owned by the IRI.
-Because of the threat posed by the ongoing Eritrean War of Independence, his parents brought him back in Italy when he was 11.
+Because of the threat posed by the ongoing Eritrean War of Independence, his parents brought him back to Italy when he was 11.
 He grew up in Italy and Turkey.
-At age 19, Rosi dropped out from University of Pisa, where he was studying medicine, to attend the New York University Film School.
+At age 19, Rosi dropped out of the University of Pisa, where he was studying medicine, to attend New York University Film School.
 He stayed in the United States, eventually gaining dual citizenship.